Tsuneari Fukuda: Pacifism controversy

-Bungakuza and Hamlet
+Shakespeare productions and My Japanese Language Classroom

 Fukuda completed his first Shakespeare translation, Hamlet, in May 1955.
 Performed at the Bungakuza, it was the first post-war production of Hamlet in Japan, and starred Hiroshi Akutagawa as Hamlet.
 The production was distinguished as a departure from shingeki norms, with its absence of realism, and lively, dynamic movement.
 Fukuda characterised Hamlet as a contemporary drama that addressed the problems of modernity.
 Unlike Shōyō Tsubouchi's earlier Shakespeare translations, which were written as kabuki plays, Fukuda used contemporary western drama as a model, though he also made conscious use of the traditional Japanese seven–five syllable metre.
 He rejected the tendency to "iron out" contradictions in the text, which he argued were a fundamental part of Shakespeare's work, and offered disdain for the idea that his plays should be used a venue for conveying the director's own message.
 While Hamlet had previously been viewed as "old-fashioned", Fukuda's production was a great success, and marked the start of a post-war Shakespeare boom in Japan.
 Fukuda withdrew from the Bungakuza in March 1956, but continued to collaborate with the company in a freelance capacity.
 His original plays, such as the tragedy Akechi Mitsuhide in 1957, which starred kabuki actor Matsumoto Kōshirō, continued to be performed by the company.
 That play combined Japanese historical figure Akechi Mitsuhide's story with Shakespeare's Macbeth in a radical mixing of kabuki and shingeki that aimed to "transplant Shakespeare to Japanese soil".